 Certain water conditions will cause a reaction between the anode rod and the water.
 The most common complaint associated with the anode rod is a "rotten egg smell" produced from the presence of hydrogen sulfide gas dissolved in the water.
+The removal of the anode rod requires a 1-1/16" socket.

-Important: Do not remove this anode rod permanently as it will void any warranties.
+Important: Do not operate the water heater without a functioning anode rod as this will void any warranties.
 A special anode rod may be available if water odor or discoloration occurs.

-Note: This anode rod may reduce but not eliminate water odor problems.
+Note: This rod may reduce but not eliminate water odor problems.
 The water supply system may require special filtration equipment from a water conditioning company to successfully eliminate all water odor problems.